Modern Handmade Japanese Ceramic Dishes Example #2: 11 ppm Lead + 5 ppm Cadmium (safe by all standards)

 - “Can I test things myself at home?”

 Thanks for reading.
-Thank you for sharing my posts.
-As always, please let me know if you have any questions and I will do my best to answer them personally as soon as I have a moment (which may not be right away – but I will try!)
+Thank you for sharing these results.
+As always, please let me know if you have any questions and I will do my best to answer them personally as soon as I have a moment (which may not be right away, but I will try)!

 Tamara Rubin